Business Appraisal & Business Valuation

 As M&A advisors, our transaction services go well beyond valuation.
 We work with California clients through the entire M&A process to make successful business sales, and provide services for acquisitions and other business transactions.

 Most buy-sell or shareholder agreements stipulate that the share price be based on an independent valuation.
 Without agreement on how shares will be valued, shareholders often find themselves negotiating price with former friends, their families or estates, after the interests of the parties have diverged.
 Such negotiations are difficult, fraught with conflict and uncertainty, and often lead to litigation.

 Companies and shareholders come to Exit Strategies for independent business appraisals when a shareholder retires, is fired, quits, passes away, becomes incapacitated, withdraws, or some other trigger event occurs.
 We also provide valuation services when buy-sell agreements are being created or updated, and periodically during the life of a business as shares are bought and sold, for buy-sell funding, for business planning, and for succession planning.
 Learn more about valuation services for Buy-Sell Agreements.

 By law, an ESOP cannot pay a price in excess of “adequate consideration” for any shares that it acquires, as determined by an independent appraisal of the fair market value of the sponsor company’s shares.
 An independent valuation must also be obtained at least annually, or whenever the ESOP purchases or sells stock.

-Exit Planning and the Succession Plan
+Exit Planning and Succession Planning

 - Bankruptcy, solvency, restructuring